Universite-Gustave-Eiffel/elastodynamicsx/Readme.md

   * Eigenmodes problems, using the **ElasticResonanceSolver** class

 ## Dependencies
-ElastodynamiCSx requires FEnicsX / dolfinx v0.4.1 -> see [instructions here](https://github.com/FEniCS/dolfinx#installation)
+ElastodynamiCSx requires FEnicsX / dolfinx.
+Tested with v0.4.1 and v0.5.1 -> see [instructions here](https://github.com/FEniCS/dolfinx#installation)

 ### Other required packages
 **numpy**